mattvernon/relayer-kit/README.md

 The Dharma Relayer Kit is the definitive starting point for building a business on top of [Dharma Protocol](https://dharma.io/).

-The Kit lets anyone become a crypto entrepreneur with the press of a button.
+The Relayer Kit lets anyone become a crypto entrepreneur in just a few steps.
 No bank account required.

 Getting started is simple: